murafba/Rainfall-Prediction-App/README.md

 *Fig. 3 Manual Forecasting Page*

 ## 6. ABOUT THE RESEARCH
-If you're interested in my research, you can read my report at the following link.
+If you're interested in my research, you can read mine at the following link.
 - Undergraduate thesis: [OPTIMIZATION OF TSUKAMOTO FIS IN PREDICTING RAINFALL IN BANYUASIN REGENCY USING GENETIC ALGORITHM](http://repository.unsri.ac.id/137165/)

 ## 7. ABOUT THE AUTHOR